Infopathways/IP-Scorecard/Access and Identity/defender.md

 **`TLP:CLEAR`**

-# CISA M365 Security Configuration Baseline for Defender
+# Access and Identity Metrics

 Microsoft 365 (M365) Defender is a cloud-based enterprise defense suite that coordinates prevention, detection, investigation, and response.
 This set